National Teen Dating Violence Awareness and Prevention Month

 National Black History Month

-OVC echoes the Administration’s priorities in advancing equity and racial justice and is committed to ensuring access to culturally responsive victim services, services for multicultural communities, and non-traditional victim services.
+OVC supports the Administration’s priorities in advancing equity and racial justice and is committed to ensuring access to culturally responsive victim services, services for multicultural communities, and non-traditional victim services.
 Visit our Serving Communities of Color topic page to view publications, videos, training and technical assistance opportunities, and more.
 Resources include—

 - Providing Effective Services to Young Men and Boys of Color